acadadev/rosrider_doc/05_PARAMETERS/README.md

 | CURRENT_OMEGA_K_RIGHT   | float  | Current Omega Compensation Right      | 0.0     |
 | R_ARM                   | float  | Motor Armature Resistance             | 2.0     |

+__Cascaded control architecture__

-ROSRider employs a cascaded control architecture where the outer velocity loop calculates a current setpoint, which is then tracked by this inner PI loop.
+The outer loop calculates a current setpoint, which is then tracked by the inner PI loop.
 This allows for direct torque control and faster disturbance rejection.

 __Loop Constraints & Calibration__